-The DSBD developed the 2023/24 APP in alignment with the revised 2020-25 Strategic Plan, which is in line with the Sixth Administration priorities, and the ERRP.
-The APP, which is reviewed and updated on an annual basis, considers changes in the economic and social performance environment that would impact the execution of the mandate of the DSBD.
+The DSBD reviewed and revised the 2023/24 APP in alignment with the revised 2020-25 Strategic Plan, Guidelines on Cost Containment and Assessment Report from DPME on the alignment of the Minister's Performance Agreement with the tabled 2023/24 APP, which is in line with the Sixth Administration priorities, and the ERRP.
+The APP considers changes in the economic and social performance environment that would impact the execution of the mandate of the DSBD.
 In this regard, DSBD undertook the salient external and internal environmental shifts to assess such factors.